 Normally, PET takes 450 years to completely degrade in the environment.
 These bacteria make short work of it in just six weeks.
 It’s this information that has led to a team of researchers from the Pompeu Fabra University in Barcelona to suspect that the lack of plastic in the oceans is largely down to these microscopic critters.

-Using mathematical modeling, they have come to the conclusion that other geological processes or counting errors can explain the discrepancy between the global rate of plastic production and its “underwhelming” presence at sea.
+Using mathematical modeling, they have come to the conclusion that other geological processes or counting errors cannot explain the discrepancy between the global rate of plastic production and its “underwhelming” presence at sea.
+It's somewhat circumstantial, but it's a solid idea.

 At a glance, this seems like good news – a growing number of plastic-consuming microbes will help limit the absolutely disgraceful amounts of plastic that’s dumped into the ocean, much of which is consumed by animals that die, or survive long enough to be eaten by us.
 However, you’d have to be quite morally repugnant to suggests that this means we can keep dumping plastic in the oceans without consequence.